mendix/docs/content/refguide/published-odata-services.md

 ### 2.2 Version

-Use the **version** field to assign a version number to the service.
+Use the **Version** field to assign a version number to the service.
 This number will be shown in the API documentation.

 {{% alert type="info" %}}
 It is recommended to use [semantic versioning](https://semver.org/) for services that you publish.